 The map will be 1:40,000 scale as was successfully introduced last year.
 It is provided by Harvey Maps as in previous years.
 The 1:40,000 scale makes the map much more legible.
 Both the Short and Long Courses are marked on the map, as is the Bad Weather Route, and the Checkpoints and Support Points for each course.

-- These trackers are left on until the end of the event.
+- Trackers are left on until the end of the event.
 Do not try to turn the tracker off.

 - Take care when picking up your rucksack so as not to grab the tracker and accidentally initiate the SOS button.